-Reproduction by seed is a primary means of cottonwood establishment.
-Cottonwoods are dioecious; male and female flowers (catkins) are borne on separate trees.
+Reproduction by seed is a primary means of cottonwood establishment (Hines 1999).
+Cottonwoods are dioecious; male and female flowers (catkins) are borne on separate trees (DeBell 1990).
 Large, mature trees yield millions of seeds, which normally are released during spring flooding.
-Seeds are extremely light and can be carried great distances by wind or water.
+Seeds are extremely light and can be carried great distances by wind or water (DeBell 1990).

-Read reported high seed viability (near 100%) for plains cottonwood during the first five days following dispersal, but viability dropped rapidly if seeds were not kept moist.
-Braatne et al. (1996) described seed viability for cottonwoods as short, generally lasting only one to two weeks under natural conditions.
-Once a seed becomes wet, viability is lost in two to three days if a favorable microsite is not encountered.
-The ideal environment for germination typically is found on moist silt, sand or gravel in full sunlight along river and stream floodplains.
+Read (1958) reported high seed viability (near 100 percent) for plains cottonwood during the first 5 days following dispersal, but viability dropped rapidly if seeds were not kept moist.
+Braatne et al. (1996) described seed viability for cottonwoods as short, generally lasting only 1 to 2 weeks under natural conditions.
+Once a seed becomes wet, viability is lost in 2 to 3 days if a favorable microsite is not encountered.
+The ideal environment for germination typically is found on moist silt, sand, or gravel in full sunlight along river and stream floodplains (DeBell 1990).

-Vegetative reproduction (sprouting from roots, stumps or branches) occurs both in low, moist environments and on higher terraces where moisture is more limiting, It often is associated with disturbance stress caused by fire, beaver, ice scouring, animal browsing or the burial or toppling of saplings during floods.
+Vegetative reproduction (sprouting from roots, stumps, or branches) occurs both in low, moist environments and on higher terraces where moisture is more limiting (Wilson 1970).
+It often is associated with disturbance stress caused by fire, beaver, ice scouring, animal browsing, or the burial or toppling of saplings during floods (Rood and Mahoney 1990).
 Sprouting ability is excellent from both roots and stumps of young trees, but declines as trees grow older.
-Regrowth from stumps with an established root system often is more rapid than seedling growth.
+Regrowth from stumps with an established root system often is more rapid than seedling growth (Rood and Mahoney 1990).

 Winter wind and snow can break off branches, which may fall at the water's edge.
-These tree parts represent potential sources for new tree establishment.
+These tree parts represent potential sources for new tree establishment (Braatne et al. 1996).
 High water may bury the branches, either onsite or after transporting them downstream.
 As the high water recedes, the branches may sprout, forming new plants.

-Black cottonwood also can shed branchlets (twigs and small branches) throughout the winter and early spring as part of a natural pruning process called cladoptosis.
+Black cottonwood also can shed branchlets (twigs and small branches) throughout the winter and early spring as part of a natural pruning process called cladoptosis (Galloway and Worrall 1979).
 Cladoptosis is the physiological abscission (removal) of lateral branchlets brought about by the formation of a corky layer of young cells at the base of a branchlet.
 The branchlet eventually breaks off at this "ball and socket" abscission zone.
 Shed branchlets usually consist of short shoots (5 to 10 cm or 2 to 4 inches long) 3 or 4 years old.
 Galloway and Worrall (1979) found that black cottonwood twigs that had been shed by cladoptosis could form new plants, and that such twigs could remain viable during water transport for great distances downstream.

 In research conducted at a variety of sites, Galloway and Worrall found that most regeneration from areas already forested with black cottonwood and understory conifers was from root suckers.
 Most reproduction on new gravel and sand bars was from seedlings.
-Of the rest, most originated from twigs and branches that had been removed mechanically from the parent plant (for example, by ice, heavy snow or wind breakage).
+Of the rest, most originated from twigs and branches that had been removed mechanically from the parent plant (e.g., by ice, heavy snow, or wind breakage).
 During each of their searches, they found at least one 1- to 2-year old plant that arose from twigs shed by cladoptosis.